| how it all began |

 order of release, bottom to top, left to right -

-red is first, and reddish brown is the most
+red is first, and bright light blue is the most

 recent.